Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 Because it is not my day to day role, I wrote a blog post based on some of the learning on zeek  [here](https://thehackerwhorolls.home.blog/2019/11/05/zeek-bro-cheat-sheet/). it is very short but will help me quickly be able to read a PCAP and or write a rule if needed. - It is also on my old blog site (horrible and ugly to edit and look at).

 I have a Suricata Cheat Sheet post as well.
 It includes basic references for writing rules.
-Find it[here](https://thehackerwhorolls.home.blog/2019/11/03/suricata-cheat-sheet-2/)
+Find it [here](https://thehackerwhorolls.home.blog/2019/11/03/suricata-cheat-sheet-2/)

 Example:
 ![](/images/ihrp/elearn10.png)